 Kenilworth District Councillors

-5 Liberal Party (B. Butler, G. Bramwell, H. Dore, H. Thomas, J. Bastock)
+5 Liberals (B. Butler, G. Bramwell, H. Dore, H. Thomas, J. Bastock)

-4 Conservative Party (K. Rawnsley, E. Burbidge, J. Wilson, T. Robinson)
+4 Conservatives (K. Rawnsley, E. Burbidge, J. Wilson, T. Robinson)

-For the Tories, is was a good day with three of their members being re-elected plus five new councillors.
+For the Tories, is was a good day with three of their members being re-elected, plus five new councillors.
 This doubled their Kenilworth representation from the 1973 poll.
 In the district, the Tories took overall control.

 Kenilworth District Councillors

-8 Conservative Party (M.Coker, J. Wilson, T. Robinson, R. Monnington, H. Potts, K. Rawnsley, K. Hogarth, S. Harrison)
+8 Conservatives (M. Coker, K. Hogarth, J. Wilson, T. Robinson, R. Monnington, H. Potts, A. Pearce, K. Rawnsley)

 Kenilworth District Councillors

-6 Conservative Party (J. Pearson, J. Whitby, R. Monnington, S. Harrison, M. Coker, K. Rawnsley)
+6 Conservatives (J. Pearson, J. Whitby, R. Monnington, S. Harrison, M. Coker, K. Rawnsley)

-4 Liberal Party (R. Butler, H. Dore, J. Bastock, H. Thomas)
+4 Liberals (R. Butler, H. Dore, J. Bastock, H. Thomas)

 This by-election was called due to the resignation of Liberal, Helen Dore, who had been on the district council since its inception in 1973.

 Labour candidate, Melanie Lomas, a former Kenilworth Grammar School pupil, faced an up-hill struggle to get anywhere near the winning line.
-District elections for Labour have always been poor in Kenilworth, especially in Abbey & Borrowell, where they have never had a candidate elected.
+District elections for Labour have always been difficult in Kenilworth, especially in Abbey & Borrowell, where they have never had a candidate elected.

 Six of the Tories who stood for re-election, retained their seats.
 For John Cooke, this was the first district council election he had contested beating Liberal rival Jack Bastock by just 21 votes.